GideonFlynn/FSND-Linux-Server-Configuration/README.md

 gpasswd -a <user> sudo
 ```

-  -  < user > can run commands with sudo priviliges now!
+  -  < user > can run commands with sudo privileges now!

 - Locally run `ssh-keygen`, name the key by saving it to your default .ssh directory